 Was it ever a good combination!
 That is the understatement of the year.

-Every bite of this rich cheesecake was loaded with the sticky goodness of marshmallows and the rich sweetness of my homemade hot fudge, and it was – dare I say it? – way better than a regular old s’more.
+Every bite of this rich cheesecake was loaded with the sticky goodness of marshmallows and the rich sweetness of homemade hot fudge, and it was - dare I say it? - way better than a regular old s'more cooked on the campfire.

 This particular cheesecake recipe has a lot of ingredients, but it comes together fairly easily once you have everything gathered.